FNNDSC/fnndsc/js/rev/README.md

 #### Launch the viewer as a development version

-If you want to lauch to test if everything is ok you can follow this part.
-But to have the viewer fully working you need to do [this part](https://github.com/Eogrim/fnndsc/tree/master/js/rev#data-handling) first.
+If you want to launch the viewer to test if everything is ok you can follow this part.
+But to have the viewer fully working, you need to do [this part](https://github.com/Eogrim/fnndsc/tree/master/js/rev#data-handling) first.

-To launch the viewer go in `/var/www/html/rev/src/fnndsc/js/rev` and perform:
+To launch the viewer, go in `/var/www/html/rev/src/fnndsc/js/rev` and perform:
 ```bash
 polymer serve --port XXXX --hostname YOUR.IP.ADDRESS.XXX
 ```